okarmazin/spayd-kotlin/README.md

 <p>The library is purposefully written as a single file to enable convenient copying.
 Since this library has no external dependencies, you can freely copy the source into your project and it will just work.</p>

+## Supported platforms
+Supports all Kotlin targets, all of them should be enabled.
+If there's a missing platform, please open an issue and it will get added.

 ## Serialization

 ```kotlin